ramzialsaleh14/JOSC-Support/index.md

 ### Support or Contact

-You can reach us at by email at ramzialsaleh14@gmail.com , or by phone at 0792093186.
+You can reach us at by email at ramzialsaleh14@gmail.com , Or by phone at 0792093186.